-Amounts due from group undertakings includes £13k (2022: £23k) which is covered by a £250k loan facility (2022: £250k) advanced to Sabien Technology Limited.
+Amounts due from group undertakings includes £nil (2023: £13k) which is covered by a £250k loan facility (2023: £250k) advanced to Sabien Technology Limited.
 The loan facility is secured by way of a debenture over the assets of Sabien Technology Limited.
 The loan facility is interest free and repayable on demand.